Shubhiidixit/Code-Sync/README.md

 ## Features

 - **Live Monitoring:** Code Sync offers real-time oversight capabilities, allowing interviewers or educators to monitor coding activity as it happens.
 This feature helps prevent cheating by providing immediate visibility into the candidate's actions during the assessment.

+- **Plagiarism Detection:** The mirroring option in Code Mirror allows interviewers to detect cheating or plagiarism by providing a real-time mirror of the user's window, enabling them to closely monitor the candidate's actions during the assessment.